 - The patients have the opportunity to develop new skills to more effectively manage their Bipolar Disorder and to be active in decreasing risk factors that lead to relapse.

-- The Medical Director runs a weekly session which allows for direct contact with and monitoring of the patients.
+- The Medical Director and staff alternate the facilitation the weekly Bipolar Family Group, open to friends/family which allows for direct contact and monitoring of patients.